LordCartel007/insidesuccess-voteapp/README.md

 all users cannot vote since they are sharing the same ip .

+The web app is not complete since now enough time, i stopped at

+Mapping created votes polls for decision room.

 Use npm run dev to start the web app on local host .

 Hosted Link